 Ingredients

-- 1 lb of fresh celery cut into desired shape
+- 1 lb fresh celery cut into sticks or diced

 - 1 cup white vinegar